Leading United Way of Central Indiana

 Ann began her 30-year career at Bechtel Power Corporation, one of the world’s leading engineering and construction firms.
 She was recruited to AES Corporation headquarters in Arlington, Virginia in 1987 to lead the environmental permitting activities for new power stations in the U.S. and abroad.
 Her career progressed into project and development, including commercial negotiations and project finance.
 In 1997, Ann moved to AES' regional office in London, England where she was responsible for business development and operations in 22 countries.

-Heavily involved in the community, Ann serves on the boards of the Greater Indianapolis Progress Committee, Indiana Chamber of Commerce and The Mind Trust.
+Heavily involved in the community, Ann serves on the boards of the Greater Indianapolis Progress Committee, Indianapolis Chamber of Commerce and The Mind Trust.
 Ann also co-chaired the tissue collection committee for Indy’s Super Cure, a partnership between the 2012 Indianapolis Super Bowl Host Committee and the Susan B. Komen Tissue Bank at the IU Simon Cancer Center.

 She is a director of First Internet Bank, Great Plains Energy and Wabash National Corporation.
 She also served as a director of the Federal Reserve Bank of Chicago from 2007 to 2012.